Last updated:

 A PEO acts as your co-employer, whereas an EOR service acts as the legal employer of your employees.
 The latter assumes all the responsibilities and liabilities of your remote team.
 You can outsource a specific HR function or end-to-end activities.

 Further, an EOR service allows you to expand your workforce without setting up a business entity.
-It handles payroll funding, worker’s compensation, and unemployment claims and reports.
-It files taxes under its file ID number.
+It handles accident insurance (UVG) and unemployment insurance (ALV).
+It files payroll taxes and social security contributions under its own Swiss registration.

 FAQs